nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/MODALS_INTRO.md

 ## Practice: Employees

-In the list of employees, only show the employee name with a details button next to it.
+In the list of employees, only show the employee name with a details button.
 When the user clicks on the button, display the employee's home address and kennel at which the employee works.

-## Practice: Locations
+## Challenge: Locations

 Your next task is to refactor your location components.
 On your location list, display the location name, the number of animals currently being treated, and the number of employees.